r3dlight/keysas/documentation/user_documentation/raspberry.rst

 =========================

-- In the top-right menu, you can find the status of the white station as well as help ;
+- In the top-right menu, you can find the status of the **Keysas** station as well as help ;
 - If FIDO2 authentication is enabled, insert a registered YubiKey first ;
 - Connect an input device (Any unsigned USB device should be recognized as an input device) ;
 - If FIDO2 authentication is enabled, the YubiKey icon on the screen will turn green, and the button on the YubiKey should start blinking.
 Press the button to confirm the authentication ;